 STDs in Monogamous Relationships

-If you’ve been in a monogamous relationship and suddenly begin to develop STD symptoms, it can only add to the pain and panic of the experience.
+If you’ve been in a committed and monogamous relationship, developing STD symptoms can potentially cause even greater mental anguish and concern.
+Your mind may start racing, which will only add to the pain and panic of the experience.
 What can already be a scary experience can now begin to stir up feelings of betrayal.
-You may begin to question how it’s possible to get an STD when you’ve only been having sex with one partner.
-While infidelity is certainly one way that STDs can be introduced into a monogamous relationship, it’s not the only way.
+It’s perfectly normal for your mind to land on an unfaithful partner as an obvious explanation.
+But before throwing out a potentially irreversible accusation, you must keep in mind that while cheating is certainly one way that STDs can be introduced into a monogamous relationship, it is NOT the only way.

 If you have some of the STD symptoms discussed above, click on any of the sections below to learn more about each specific STD and their associated signs and symptoms.
-While only a doctor can diagnose you for certain, this information can empower you with important knowledge about sexually transmitted diseases and help you to understand what you can expect when you are tested.
+While only a health care provider can diagnose you for certain, this information can empower you with important knowledge about sexually transmitted diseases and help you to understand what you can expect when you are tested.

 Purchase your lab order privately online or over the phone.
 The process is simple, quick, and secure.
 Our care counselors are available to answer any questions you may have or help schedule testing.